carvalhais/smart-linear-controller/README.md

 ## User Interface

-Tons on nice DIY amplifiers borning nowadays are still based on 70's 16x4 dot matrix displays, mostly because User Interface and graphics are a time consuming task and are usually left aside to focus on the RF stuff.
+Tons of nice DIY amplifiers borning nowadays are still based on 70's 16x4 dot matrix displays, mostly because User Interface and graphics are a time consuming task and are usually left aside to focus on the RF stuff.

 The goal of this project is that it could be used as a platform for any kind on amplifier and you could focus on the electronics and easily adapt this code to suit your needs.